MisterBasic/BetterConfig/HowToUse.md

+# How to use BetterConfig
+This is a small guide that shows you how to use the format itself.
+If you need examples, scroll to the end, otherwise; keep reading.

 ## DEFINING SECTIONS
 	A section is used to split up properties and values.

 Every property is put under a category, called a section.
 These sections must be used to get a property.
 Sections are surrounded by `[` and `]`.
 An optional parent can be provided, using `:` after the name of the section, with the name of the parent afterwards, then closing the section.